Overall SPORE Abstract

 Patricia Troncoso, M.D., Director

+Aim 1.
 Collect, process, annotate, characterize, store, and distribute human biospecimens related to prostate cancer.

 Aim 2.
 Create well-characterized and quality-controlled tissue derivatives (including patient-derived xenografts) for translational research and conduct selected tissue-based studies.